Reporting is an important element of the Drillster learning solution.

 - Individual users have real-time access to information about the proficiency and progress of their drills and on their test results.
 When logged in to the Drillster account, the user can open a drill and see detailed information on the results.
 This applies to both the web application and the iOS and Android apps.

-- Staff users (administrators, mentors, managers, instructional designers) have potentially access to reporting.
+- Staff users (administrators, mentors, managers, instructional designers) have potential access to reporting.
 This is only the case if they have been assigned view or manage rights for specific groups (training modules) in which users, drills and tests are grouped.

 There are different types of reports you can request for: